rachayita/OpsNotes/rust/rust.md

 - if let and while let are both refutable and irrefutable
 - gives warning if it doesn’t make sense to use if let with an irrefutable pattern
   - ex: if let x = 5 { ... };
+## Marker traits
+- indicate property of implementing type
+- no methods or no associated types, just empty traits
+- serve just to tell that particular type can or cannot be used in certain way
+- eg: `Send`, `Sync`, `Copy`, `Sized` in std::marker module
+- except `Copy`, all markers are auto trait
+- auto trait are automatically implemented by compiler
+  - unless the type contains something that doesnot implement marker trait
+- allow to write bounds that capture semantic requirements not directly expressed in code

 ## std::marker::PhantomData<T> and Zero Sized Type
 - where T: ?Sized